Check Abnormal’s Head of Machine Learning Jeshua Bratman’s latest medium blog. Read the full blog below:

 We can use a similar system to generate model training data with experimental features.

 Both automatic and ad-hoc rescoring require a lot of heavy lifting behind the scenes.
 We run everything on Spark, and there are a lot of tricky data engineering problems to solve to satisfy the requirements listed above, especially the time travel problem.
-We’ll be releasing part 2 for this story soon, describing how we built this system!
+Read Part 2 of this Re-Scoring an ML Detection Engine of Past Attacks series for information on how we built this system.

-If you are interested in solving tough Applied ML engineering problems in the cybersecurity space, yes, we’re hiring!
+And if you're interested in solving tough applied ML engineering problems in the cybersecurity space, we’re hiring!

 Thanks to Justin Young, Carlos Gasperi, Kevin Lau, Dmitry Chechick, Micah Zirn, and everyone else on the detection team at Abnormal who contributed to this pipeline.